Which statement best describes the law of conservation of energy? | Study Prep in Pearson+

 Multiple Choice

-Based on the law of conservation of energy, which of the following statements is correct?
+Mechanical energy is conserved in the presence of which of the following types of forces?

 4